-In the next step, we estimate a regression model for diversity assent to distinguish assenters from non-assenters.
-Regression models make use of the third-variable-control, i.e. coefficients show the net statistical effect that is not confounded by (or controlled for) all the other variables in the model.
-Because of the binary outcome of the dependent variable, we employed a logistic regression.
-Figure 5 shows the coefficients of all independent variables included in the model, with the full table shown in table A3 in the supplementary material.
+To assess which of these variables are directly associated with assent, rather than confounded by other variables, we now estimate a regression model to distinguish assenters from non-assenters.
+Due to the binary outcome of the dependent variable, we employed a logistic regression.
+Figure 5 shows the coefficients of all independent variables included in the model, with the full table shown in the appendix table A3.

+Figure 5.
+Results of logistic regression, assenters vs non-assenters.
 Note.
 N = 2723.
-Plotted are average marginal effects calculated from logistic regression shown in table A3 in the supplementary material.
+Plotted are average marginal effects calculated from logistic regression shown in online appendix table A3.
 Ref. categories for categorical variable, voting (SPD), cities (large town), income (low income).